Take One Gram of Neural Features, Get Enhanced Group Robustness: Experiments

+In this section, we compare the performance obtained when clustering images with different visual features.
+In neural style transfer, \citet{huang2017adain} proposed the channel-wise mean and variance of image features, instead of Gram matrices as in \citep{gatystransfer2016}.
+We thus compare the use of such features (\textit{`MeanVar'}) against our use of Gram matrices.
+We also compared our use of VGG-19 features with the direct use of the penultimate representation of a ResNet-50 identification model (`{\it AvgPool}').
+Recall that although our features for group identification are extracted using a VGG-19, our robust classifier is a ResNet-50.
+One may wonder if using directly the deepest features before the classification head in a ResNet-50 (\textit{`Standard'}) could be better than using VGG-19 features.
+For a fair comparison, we trained the robust classifier with the same hyperparameters for each method, which are consistent with those found by \citet{Sagawa2020Distributionally} with GroupDRO.

-\paragraph{Importance of Gram matrices.} Since \cite{huang2017adain} uses the channel-wise mean and variance of image features to perform style transfer, we compare the use of such style statistics (\textit{`MeanVar'}) against our use of Gram matrices in Table \ref{tab:ablation_style_features}. \textit{MeanVar} reaches test worst-group accuracy on-par with \textit{Gram matrix} on Waterbirds but degrades significantly performances on CelebA.
-Gram matrices provide more information than \textit{MeanVar} as their diagonals already contain the information about the channel-wise mean and variance of the deep features (see Eq.~\ref{eq:gram_matrix}).
-Hence, these results show that, when scaling on large and natural-image datasets such as CelebA, keeping all the correlations between different channels is important for group robustness.
+The results are available in \cref{tab:ablation_style_features} for Waterbirds, CelebA and COCO-on-Places-224.
+Using the penultimate layer of a ResNet-50 as visual features for the clustering produces poorer performance than Gram matrices of VGG-19 features in every configuration. \textit{MeanVar} reaches test worst-group accuracy on-par with \textit{Gram matrix} on Waterbirds but degrades significantly performance on CelebA: $69.8\%$ in average compared to $77.9\%$ with \textit{Gram matrix}.
+Gram matrices provide more information than \textit{MeanVar} as their diagonals already contain the information about the channel-wise mean and variance of the deep features (see \cref{eq:gram_matrix}).
+This show that when scaling on large datasets such as CelebA, keeping all the correlations between different channels is important for group robustness.

-\paragraph{Choice of layers for clustering features.} We also compared our use of VGG-19 {\it conv5\_1} features to capture style with the direct use of the penultimate (`{\it AvgPool}') representation of a more modern ResNet-50 identification model.
-Note that, while dating back to 2015, VGG features are still successfully used through their Gram matrices, e.g. in \cite{hollein2022stylemesh, kwon2022clipstyler, chen2021dualast}.
-In Table \ref{tab:ablation_style_features}, we observe that using the penultimate layer of a ResNet-50 as style representation for the clustering produces poorer performance.

-\paragraph{Clustering analysis.} We study the behavior of our clustering algorithm w.r.t. the layers selected to extract features and to the number of clusters.
-This analysis is conducted on the Waterbirds dataset.